Questions and Answers

 See the diagram here.

-• Police brought Cliff Yarborough in for questioning.
+Police brought Cliff Yarborough in for questioning.
 He was one of the preteens and teenagers who hung out around 8th & H Street.
-Cliff was only sixteen years old and had an IQ below 70.
+Cliff was only sixteen years old.
 The police separated Cliff from his older brother.
 Cliff denied any involvement in Mrs. Fuller’s murder, but police refused to accept his answers.
 After police interrogated Cliff for several hours, Cliff falsely confessed to being at the scene of the crime — but not to taking part in the murder — in a videotaped statement so that he could go home and see his mother.
 Cliff did not know that fabricating a story with himself as an observer to the crime would put him at legal risk.

 Once Cliff agreed to ‘confess’, the police engaged in tactics now widely recognized as key drivers of false confessions.
 The police repeatedly suggested to Cliff people they claimed were involved in the group attack and asked him what their roles were.
 Cliff made things up, listing various supposed attacks that made no sense and did not match Mrs. Fuller’s injuries.
 And, Cliff promptly recanted, it was too late — police had fallen down the group attack rabbit hole.